 Special Education/Pupil Services

-The school district engages in identification procedures to ensure that eligible learners receive an appropriate educational program consisting of special education and related services, individualized to meet the needs of the respective learner.
+The school district engages in identification procedures to ensure that eligible students receive an appropriate educational program consisting of special education and related services, individualized to meet the needs of the respective student.
 At no cost to the parents, these services are provided in compliance with state and federal regulatory guidelines and are reasonably calculated to yield meaningful educational benefit and individual progress.